milesfrain/stm32-docker/README.md

 Contains:
 * STM32CubeIDE
 * Firmware for F4 line.
-Fee free to fork and customize for your purposes.
+Feel free to fork and customize for your purposes.
 * `clang-format` for detecting formatting errors
 * `cpputest` for unit testing
 * `lcov` for code coverage